 Cachexia is easy to recognize, primarily by weight loss, which is most apparent with loss of temporalis muscle mass in the face.
 The loss of subcutaneous fat increases the risk of pressure ulcers over bony prominences.

 Treatment involves treatment of the cancer.
 If the cancer can be controlled or cured, regardless of modality, cachexia resolves.

 Additional caloric supplementation does not relieve cachexia.
 Any weight gain is usually minimal and is likely to consist of adipose tissue rather than muscle.
 Neither function nor prognosis is improved.
-Thus, in most cachectic patients with cancer, high-calorie supplementation is not recommended, and parenteral nutritional support is not indicated, except in situations where oral intake of adequate nutrition is impossible.
+Thus, in most patients with cancer and cachexia, high-calorie supplementation is not recommended, and parenteral nutritional support is not indicated, except in situations where oral intake of adequate nutrition is impossible.

 However, other treatments can mitigate cachexia and improve function.
 Corticosteroids increase appetite and may improve a sense of well-being but do little to increase body weight.
 Likewise, cannabinoids (marijuana, dronabinol) increase appetite but not weight.
 Progestogens, such as megestrol acetate 40 mg po bid or tid, may increase both appetite and body weight.
 Drugs to alter cytokine production and effects are being studied.

 Last full review/revision July 2013 by Bruce A. Chabner, MD; Elizabeth Chabner Thompson, MD, MPH